What Traceability Really Means in ISO 3834 and EN 1090

 Traceability links each weld to its procedure (WPS), qualification records (PQR/WPQR), materials and consumables, operator identity, and acceptance result.
 ISO 3834 defines the quality requirements framework for fusion welding; EN 1090 mandates factory production control (FPC) for structural steel/aluminium, including welding coordination and documented inspection/test plans.

 Thermography adds objective evidence at production time: process stability metrics (e.g., cooling rate windows, HAZ width, toe cooldown), time‑stamped frames, and alarm logs mapped to joint IDs.
+A fixed thermal weld camera is what captures these frames continuously at the cell.
 These support internal release decisions and external audits when paired with established acceptance methods.

 Mapping Thermographic Data to WPS/PQR and Welder Qualifications